Your bag

 Hiking in Indonesia FAQs

-Are there any trekking permits required for hiking in Indonesia?
+Are there specific seasons or weather considerations for hiking off-the-beaten-path trails in Indonesia?

 Only the good stuff